Bevier House: Property

 The house is located on a 42.6 acre farmstead on the south side of Bevier Road a short distance from Albany Post Road (Ulster County Route 9), just across from the Shawangunk Kill near where it drains into the Wallkill River.
 The farmstead property is mostly open, with outbuildings to the south and west.
 The land alongside the Shawangunk is wooded.

 Structurally the house is a two-story five-by-three-bay frame building sided in clapboard with a gabled metal roof pierced by brick chimneys at the east and west ends.
 Two wings, one single-story and the other two, project from the south (rear) elevation.
 A porch with a flat metal roof runs across the middle three bays of the north facade.

 The roofline has overhanging eaves supported by paired brackets with acorn pendants over a plain frieze.
 The porch roof has smaller, similar paired brackets, with its roof supported by square pillars with pilasters.
 Decorative arches and diamond pendants run between them.
 The windows have plain surrounds with flat shutters and drip-mold friezes.

 A pilastered and recessed double-paneled glazed doorway in the center of the first floor leads to the central hall.
 The stairway is marbleized.
-The basement has exposed hewn ceiling beams wity a pulley for the butter churn once there.
+The basement has exposed hewn ceiling beams with a pulley for the butter churn once there.
 The attic's mortise and tenon framing is set at a wide angle and pegged without a ridge beam, a common practice in the middle of the 19th century.
 The two-story kitchen wing on the east has an early 20th-century kitchen on its second floor, with dry sink, hand pump and coal stove.

 Outbuildings start with a single-story gabled barn to the south with a shed addition on its west.
 A gabled privy is adjacent.
 To the northwest, just off the road, is a gabled barn with a saltbox roof becoming part of the gabled extension on the northeast.
 All are considered contributing properties to the National Register listing.